 The Bridge Program Option provides the student with orientation to the Nursing Program and it is required before beginning NSG 120.
-After successful completion of the Bridge program Option, the student will matriculate into the generic day, evening division or weekend division of the Nursing Program and enter NSG 120.
+After successful completion of the Bridge program Option, the student will matriculate into the generic Day Division, Evening Division or Weekend Division of the Nursing Program and enter NSG 120 (spring).